-Intern performance on all core competencies is collected and used along with program evaluation data and feedback from preceptors, employers and graduates to evaluate the program's curriculum.
-Data are collected in a variety of formats including performance evaluations of interns, surveys, and direct communication to the program director.
+Student/intern performance on all core competencies is collected and used along with program evaluation data and feedback from preceptors, students/interns, employers and graduates to evaluate the program's curriculum.
+Data are collected in a variety of formats including performance evaluations of interns, surveys, and direct communication from various stakeholders to the program director.
 The program director evaluates data annually from each cohort in June and uses the data to evaluate the curriculum, including the program's strengths and areas of improvement.
-Dietetics faculty and preceptors are informed of pertinent action steps needed to maintain or improve student learning.
+Dietetics faculty and preceptors are informed of pertinent action steps needed to maintain or improve student learning based on program outcomes data.
 Long term, major action steps requiring additional resources will be discussed with the department head.

-Selection, Evaluation and Maintenance of Supervised Practice Sites
+Selection, Evaluation and Maintenance of Supervised Practice Sites (8.2a)

-Supervised practice site placement decisions are made by the CPD Director to ensure successful learning experiences for the CPD interns.
-Supervised practice sites are carefully evaluated and chosen by the CPD Director based on availability of qualified preceptors and diverse learning opportunities for interns.
+Supervised practice site placement decisions are made by the MSD Director to ensure successful learning experiences for the MSD interns.
+Supervised practice sites are carefully evaluated and chosen by the MSD Director based on availability of qualified preceptors and diverse learning opportunities for interns.
 In addition, intern feedback is included in evaluating the continuing use of a supervised practice site for future intern placements.

-An affiliation agreement is required between Purdue University and the CPD practice sites prior to intern placement for supervised practice.
+A signed affiliation agreement is required between Purdue University and the MSD practice sites prior to intern placement for supervised practice.
 Purdue University's preference is to provide a Purdue-template affiliation agreement which is pre-approved by the university's Office of Legal Counsel.
 Practice site agreements may be used in lieu of a Purdue template but will require review and approval by Purdue University's Office of Legal Counsel.
 Any affiliation agreement must be signed by authorized representatives of the parties in order to be considered valid.
 Prior to intern placement, the Program Director ensures the existence of a current affiliation agreement.
-An affiliation agreement is not required for organizational units under Purdue University (e.g. Purdue Dining and Catering, Purdue Extension, Purdue Recreation & Wellness, Purdue Athletic Department, Clinical Research Center (CRC), regional campuses (PFW)).
+An affiliation agreement is not required for organizational units under Purdue University (e.g. Purdue Dining and Culinary, Purdue Extension, Purdue Recreation & Wellness, Purdue Athletics, Clinical Research Center (CRC), regional campuses (PFW)).